Inheritance in Java with Examples

 Inheritance is a powerful object-oriented programming feature offered by Java.
-In other words, it is one of the main four pillars (core concepts) of OOPs (object-oriented programming system) in Java.
+It is one of the four main pillars (core concepts) of OOP: Encapsulation, Inheritance, Polymorphism, and Abstraction.

-Inheritance is a technique of organizing information in a hierarchical form.
-This powerful feature allows to one class to inherit the properties and behaviours of another class.
+Inheritance is a technique of organizing and structuring information in a hierarchical form.
+This powerful feature allows to one class to inherit the properties (fields) and behaviours (methods) of another class.

-Java Inheritance provides a reusability mechanism in object-oriented programming for the programmers to reuse the existing code within the new applications.
-Thereby, the programmer can reduce the code duplication.
+Inheritance provides a strong reusability mechanism in Java that enables the programmers to reuse the existing code in the new applications.
+As a result, code duplication is reduced and program maintainability increases.

 It does this by allowing the programmer to build a relationship between a new class and an existing class and define a new code in terms of existing code.
-This relationship is known as parent-child relationship in Java.
+This relationship is commonly known as parent-child relationship or superclass-subclass relationship in Java.

-In this tutorial, we will understand the basics of inheritance in Java with real-time example program, as well as Is-A relationship, creating superclasses and subclasses, uses, and advantages.
+In this tutorial, we will understand the basics of inheritance in Java along with real-time example programs, Is-A relationship, creating superclass and subclass, uses, and advantages.

 What is Inheritance in Java OOPs?